Why Get a Free Breast Pump?

 Free Compression Garments

 Similarly, certain insurance companies allow you to get free maternity compression garments.
-That might include socks, a belly band, or postpartum recovery clothing.
-These types of clothes help moms keep good posture and recover from childbirth.
+That might include socks, a support band, or postpartum recovery clothing.
+These types of clothes help moms keep good posture and recover from childbirth a bit more quickly.

 Free Lactation Consultant